Basic Engineering

 Within the process engineering plant, the balances determine the quantity flows and their physical/chemical states to be observed.
 The results from the development of the mass and energy balances are then documented in the mediums data sheets.

-The creation of basic and process flow diagrams as one of the basic tasks of ENCOS
+The creation of basic and process flow diagrams as one of the basic tasks of DMT ENCOS

 Flowcharts are among the most important documents in the field of basic engineering.
 They are generated in three levels of detail: